Bulimba Barracks Master Plan

 - A mix of housing types, with houses and unit developments, with no ‘affordable housing provisions’.

-- Sensitive integration with surrounding residential, with two to three storey unit development increasing to five storeys in some locations to the centre of the site.
+- Sensitive integration with surrounding residential, with two to three storey unit development increasing to five storeys in some locations towards the centre of the site.

-- Retention of the historic fabrication workshop building repurposed for a range of retail, business, commercial and community uses.
+- The historic fabrication workshop building retained and repurposed for a range of retail, business, commercial and community uses.

 - Local streets that connect to the existing road network and river, and provide sight lines to the Brisbane river.

 - Riverfront parkland, including a land-based riverwalk with pedestrian and cycle connectivity.